-In spring 2018, Thorpe Park Resort will open a brand new, 250-room hotel on the former CEMEX Chertsey site.
-The waterside-styled accommodation will represent a development and construction process of over a decade long, and will also include a restaurant, bar, health club and conference facilities.
+In 2018, Thorpe Park Resort planned to open a brand new, 250-room hotel on the former CEMEX Chertsey site.
+The waterside-styled accommodation included a restaurant, bar, health club and conference facilities.

 These accommodation plans for Thorpe Park Resort is the latest in a long term plan to install a permanent form of accommodation.
 Initial outline plans were originally submitted back in August 2006, however these were not approved until the June of 2011.
 Later in 2011 the resort submitted a minor amendment to gain permission to develop the hotel in two phases and this was approved in August 2013.
 After gaining this approval Thorpe Park Resort held a public exhibition allowing local residents to express their opinions on the new development.
 Responses from this exhibition were positive, with many residents supporting the development and the benefits it would bring to the area.

 In recent years, the resort has also invested in temporary accommodation, with the Crash Pad, and most recently, the Thorpe Shark Hotel, with the aim demonstrating that there is a demand for the planned permanent accommodation on site.

 Ultimately, the new accommodation aims to transform the resort into a short break holiday destination whilst creating hundreds of new jobs in the local area, with 430 direct and indirect jobs being created during construction, and 310 jobs being created in the new hotel itself when complete.
 Work is expected to commence in the summer of 2016, with a provisional opening date of spring 2018.